 And then, of course, there are the classics:

 Abandonment to Divine Providence

 The Sinners Guide–a favorite of St. Teresa of Avila, St. John of the Cross, and St. Vincent de Paul.
 St. Teresa of Avila credited this book with having converted over a million people in her time.

-So do you know what you are going to read this Lent?
-(And please Lord, let it be a book I already own so I’m not tempted to buy a new book.)
+Have you already picked out the book you are going to read this Lent?
+Share it in the comments, and please Lord, let it be a book I already own so I’m not tempted to buy a new book.